Mercer University: Mercer libraries

 Mercer University has four libraries, which are organized as a separate division alongside the twelve colleges and schools.
+The Monroe F. Swilley, Jr. Library on the Atlanta campus serves as the library for the graduate and professional schools and colleges.
+The Douglas County Academic Center Library is located in Lithia Springs.
+The Jack Tarver Library is located on the Macon campus and serves as a Federal Depository Library.
+The Henry County Academic Center Library is located in McDonough.

-The Jack Tarver Library, located on the Macon campus, is the largest.
-The Medical Library and Peyton T. Anderson Resources Center, located in the School of Medicine, and the Furman Smith Law Library, located in the Walter F. George School of Law, are also in Macon.
-The Monroe F. Swilley, Jr. Library is on the Atlanta campus.
+The Peyton T. Anderson Resources Center of the Skelton Medical Libraries is located on the Macon campus inside the Medical School Building.
+The Furman Smith Law Library, located in the Walter F. George School of Law, are also in Macon.
 Each library has a wide variety of print and non-print resources.
+The University Libraries also houses the department of Archives, Special Collections, and Digital Initiatives.

 Academics

 College of Liberal Arts and Sciences

 The College of Liberal Arts and Sciences, founded in 1833, is the heart of the university offering undergraduate degrees in the arts, humanities, communications, natural sciences, and social sciences.
 The college, with more than 110 full-time faculty members, offers dozens of majors, minors, and interdisciplinary programs, and the Great Books program allows students to study the classic writers and thinkers of the Western world.
 In 2011, the college's largest majors were biology and biochemistry, psychology, chemistry, English, and political science.
 The curricular program of the college is recognized for its focus on critical thinking, effective communication, problem-solving, and development of the whole person.
+In 2015, Mercer University was chartered to shelter a chapter of Phi Beta Kappa, America's oldest and most distinguished honor society devoted to the pursuit of liberal education and intellectual fellowship.